 Simple caging works exceptionally well when maintaining pet rosy boas.
 Most importantly, any cage must be escape proof–if a rosy boa finds even the tiniest gap, it will likely escape its enclosure.
-There are many escape-proof cages available, and it is prudent to invest in one.
+Cage clips like the Zilla Fresh Air Locking Screen Clips are simple options for screen tops if you must use them.
+There are many (better) escape-proof cages available, and it is prudent to invest in one.
 Also provide an enclosure that does not have an abrasive top, such as screening, otherwise your snake may need medical attention due to rostral abrasion.
 Rosy boas are notorious for rubbing their snouts on cage surfaces while looking for ways to escape their enclosures.

 Photo Credit: Gerold Merker

 Any rosy boa cage must be escape proof, because rosy boas are adept escape artists.